 Those are the only two changes I made to my account when I downloaded Surfshark.
 I left everything else as it was.

-When I pick Fastest server, I am usually connected to a server in Thailand.
-To be sure my IP address was secure, I looked up my IP address before and after connecting to the server in Thailand and found my IP address’s were indeed different.
+When I pick the fastest server, I am usually connected to a server in Thailand.
+To be sure my IP address was secure, I looked up my IP address before and after connecting to the server in Thailand and found my IP address were indeed different.

 When I connect using Nearest country, I am generally connected to a server in Vietnam.